How to Use After Effects: Precomposing

 crop region of interestcrop region of interestcrop region of interest

-And now, if you jump back to the comp and select these text layers, you can see that now you have transform handles with a bounding box for this layer, and it’s much more appropriately sized.
+And now, if you jump back to the original comp and select these text layers, you can see that now you have transform handles with a bounding box for this layer, and it’s much more appropriately sized.

 bounding box changedbounding box changedbounding box changed